-An American starting her life in two languages in Paris and talking about all the trials, tribulations and successes along the way.
+An American living her life in two languages, first in Paris, then in Cincinnati and currently in Bordeaux, and talking about all the trials, tribulations and successes along the way.

 Friday, September 3, 2010

 I have finally done it!
 After three years of hunting, getting my hopes up, and then being miserably shot down (do we remember the salmon burritos of El Rancho???), I have finally found a decent (dare I say even, good) Mexican restaurant in Paris.
 And I couldn't be happier!!!

 O'Mexico is located in the 13th (20 rue du Père Guérin), right near the Place d'Italie.
 It's a small restaurant and there aren't many tables, but the food is good, the service is actually pleasant and it is definitely worth a bit of a wait if you are craving good Mexican in Paris.

 When Lionel's friend, Jean-marc, suggested a Mexican place he had just discovered near his apartment, I was sceptical, to say the least.
 I've never really had a good Mexican experience in France.
 The best I've ever had was a place in Tours, and even that couldn't completely satisfy me.
 But he insisted, so since it was only a few minutes away, and there are plenty of other restaurants we enjoy right in the area (it is near China town after all, and we love Asian), I said we could at least go look at the menu.
 But I didn't really get my hopes up, figuring I would just turn away, dejected, but at least having dodged the bullet of having spent a lot of money on horrible food, yet again in my quest for even edible Mexican in Paris.

 After a quick perusal of the menu, I tentatively said we could eat there, but I still wasn't sure I would enjoy it.
 I figured at least they didn't have salmon burritos, chicken wings or hamburgers on the menu.
 It was only Mexican-y items.
 So in we went, and I plan to go back often!